 Editorial Style Guide

-The following guide serves as an effective resource and provides writers and editors with clear, consistent guidelines for writing about San Diego State University.
-With few exceptions, SDSU uses the Associated Press Stylebook (AP Stylebook) to define its editorial standards for published content.
+This guide provides writers and editors with clear, consistent guidelines for writing about San Diego State University.
+With some exceptions, SDSU uses the Associated Press Stylebook and Merriam-Webster to guide editorial standards for published content.
 The AP Stylebook, a writing guide for journalists, is used broadly by other universities for communication and news writing.
-Our goal with the university’s style guide is to present a consistent and high standard of writing that appropriately reflects SDSU’s excellence.

-If you have questions or feedback about SDSU’s Editorial Style Guide, please contact Strategic Communications and Public Affairs by emailing [email protected].
+If you have questions or feedback about SDSU’s Editorial Style Guide, contact Strategic Communications and Public Affairs by emailing [email protected].

 A